highpowerxh/CSC453BlogPost/CSC453_Midterm_Blog_Post.md

 So the Highlight part should be [`MAKE_FUNCTION`](#make_function) and [`CALL_FUNCTION`](#call_function)

 ## Execution
-1.In the main loop of the interpreter, it will simply load the code object (`LOAD_CONST`) which is stored in
+In the main loop of the interpreter, it will simply load the code object (`LOAD_CONST`) which is stored in
 ```Python
 >>> test_obj.co_consts
 (<code object foo at 0x1004b9830, file "test.py", line 1>, 5, None)